What is Aave?

 Aave was designed as a decentralized lending system in which users could lend and borrow cryptocurrencies and earn interest by depositing in the liquidity pools.

-Historically, loans have been the dominion of financial institutions such as banks, who can establish and impose their own rules while acting as a middleman between those depositing their money and those borrowing it.
+Historically, loans have been the dominion of financial institutions such as banks, which can establish and impose their own rules while acting as a middleman between those depositing their money and those borrowing it.

 With Aave, there is no need for a middleman as the protocol itself takes care of automating the borrowing a lending process by using liquidity pools, which is a different approach to traditional bank loans Peer-to-Peer (P2P) platforms.